pbergo/replicate-docker/README.md

 <a id="dockerimage"></a>
 # Docker Image
-## Acelerating Qlik Replicate adoption
+## Accelerating Qlik Replicate adoption

 #### Install docker
 To use the public image you must install Docker in your machine or desktop.